Secondhand Dealers and Secondary Metals Recyclers

 Most businesses that sell secondhand goods (for example: household furniture and jewelry) must register as secondhand dealers and comply with record keeping and holding period requirements.

-Businesses that conduct business in Florida and contract with persons or entities to buy precious metals or jewelry through a website, the United States mail, or telemarketing must register as mail-in secondhand dealers and comply with record keeping and holding period requirements.
+Businesses that operate in Florida and contract with persons or entities to buy precious metals or jewelry through a website, the United States mail, or telemarketing must register as mail-in secondhand dealers and comply with record keeping and holding period requirements.

 Salvage, scrap metal, and recycling center businesses must register as secondary metals recyclers and comply with record keeping and holding period requirements.